kluctl/flux-kluctl-controller/docs/api/flux-kluctl-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>UpdateImages instructs kluctl to update dynamic images.
+<p>DEPRECATED UpdateImages instructs kluctl to update dynamic images.
-Equivalent to using &lsquo;-u&rsquo; when calling kluctl.</p>
+Equivalent to using &lsquo;-u&rsquo; when calling kluctl.
+Setting this field to true is deprecated.</p>
 </td>
 </tr>
 <tr>